 Most diesel has to be imported and stored for a long time, especially in winter.
 It was expensive.
 Any reductions in the running times of these types of diesel generators through renewable energy equipment not only save amounts of money but also reduce CO2 emissions, minimize environmental damage from spills, and create additional capacity and employment.

 Hydrokinetic turbines provide baseload powers for the microgrid.
 The portability of the systems eliminates the need for expensive infrastructures.
-Hydrokinetic turbines are designed for the purposes of generating electricity.
+Hydrokinetic turbines are designed for the purpose of generating electricity.

 Turbines are to be placed underwater, in a fixed, floating, anchored, or towed configuration, at any location where the effective water current flows, preferably with a minimum speed of approximately 0.25m/s.